 OpenSM is an InfiniBand compliant Subnet Manager (SM).
-It is provided as a fixed flow executable called "opensm", accompanied by a testing application called "34264305".
+It is provided as a fixed flow executable called "opensm", accompanied by a testing application called "osmtest".
 OpenSM implements an InfiniBand compliant SM according to the InfiniBand Architecture Specification chapters: Management Model, Subnet Management, and Subnet Administration.

-opensm is an InfiniBand compliant Subnet Manager and Subnet Administrator that runs on top of the NVIDIA OFED stack. opensm performs the InfiniBand specification's required tasks for initializing InfiniBand hardware.
+opensm is an InfiniBand compliant Subnet Manager and Subnet Administrator that runs on top of the Mellanox OFED stack. opensm performs the InfiniBand specification's required tasks for initializing InfiniBand hardware.
 One SM must be running for each InfiniBand subnet.

 opensm also provides an experimental version of a performance manager.